Tennessee

 • Photo ID issued by the federal or Tennessee state government;

-• United States Military photo ID; or
+• United States Military photo ID; and

 • Tennessee handgun carry permit with your photo.